-Large areas of this locality are currently under environmental management and this should be maintained to facilitate natural ecosystem adaptation processes.
+Large areas of this locality are currently within the environmental management and conservation zone; this should be maintained to facilitate natural ecosystem adaptation processes.

-The adaptation response for Rainbow Beach (Estuarine frontage) is to monitor coastal hazards at present day and mitigate from 2040 onwards.
+The adaptation response for Rainbow Beach (estuarine frontage) is to monitor coastal hazards at present and mitigate from 2040 onwards.
 Mitigation will include a combination of region-wide actions including planning updates and asset management upgrades.

 A localised transition response may be required at the Carlo Point marina by 2100, which is likely to involve adaptation, including possible local relocation, of existing infrastructure.
-Planning for this would be reviewed in 2070 - not in the time horizon of this planning scheme.
+Planning for this would be reviewed in 2070 - not within the time horizon of this planning scheme.

-Review zoning and development approval conditions for undeveloped land with existing approvals, clarify implications for future development approvals and conditions.
+Planning response - Review zoning and development approval conditions for undeveloped land with existing approvals, clarify implications for future development approvals and conditions.